Obesity rates rising for Illinois children

 One of Christison’s weight control tips for children may surprise people: help the child get more quality sleep.
 Sleep is critical for metabolism and hunger and satiety, she said.

-“Children today have about an hour less of sleep on average than they did ten years ago,” Christison said.
+“Children today have about an hour less of sleep on average than they did 10 years ago,” Christison said.

 When people don’t get enough sleep, the gut hormone ghrelin goes up and it makes them hungrier, she explained.